Nato alarmed after Belarus soldiers cross Polish border

 "It's like punishing people for gathering around a bookshelf in a library," Belsat's deputy director, Alyaksei Dzikavitski, also said.

 "Naturally, it is impossible to recognise the millions of Belarusians who watch us or read on social networks as extremists.
 This is the same as recognising the entire population as extremists.
-Because the overwhelming majority of Belarusians trust independent mass media, including Belsat," he added.
+Because the overwhelming majority of Belarusians trust independent mass media, including Belsat," he said.